mrizaln/glfw-cpp/README.md

 add_executable(main main.cpp)
 target_link_libraries(main PRIVATE glfw-cpp ...)  # you don't need to link to glfw here, glfw-cpp already link to it
 ```

-### Option

-This library supports Vulkan, just set `GLFW_CPP_VULKAN_SUPPORT` before adding this repository to the project to enable it.
-Note that it requires Vulkan loader and the headers to compile.

-This library also supports web/wasm platform.
-The support is possible thanks to the [GLFW port for emscripten](https://github.com/pongasoft/emscripten-glfw) made by [pongasoft](https://github.com/pongasoft).
-To enable the port set the `GLFW_CPP_EMSCRIPTEN_PORT` to `ON` before adding this repository to your project.

 ### Example